Raghavan (actor)

+He made his Direction debut in Kilippaattu (1987) which was selected for Indian Panorama and also he is the recipient of Kerala State Television Awards and Asianet Television Awards.

-Early and personal life
+Early life and education

 Raghavan was born in Taliparamba in Kannur district.
-He attended Moothedath High School, Kozhikode Guruvayoorappan School, Madhura Gandhigram.
+He had attended his schooling Moothedath High School in Taliparamba.
 After completing higher secondary he worked in Tagore Drama Troupe.

 He pursued bachelors in Rural Education from Gandhigram Rural Institute.
 He got his Diploma from Delhi National School of Drama.
 His first film was Kayalkarayil in 1968.

+Personal life

+He was married to Shobha since 1974, and they had a son, Jishnu Raghavan who was also an actor and a daughter, Jyothsna.